 You must complete a housing application form to let us know you want to be considered for housing for older people.
-This form is available at any of our local housing office.
+This form is available at any of our local housing offices.
+Please contact them by phone or email.
+Alternatively, you can download a copy.

 To make the best use of all our older person's housing stock we have created one specialist older person's housing policy.
 We use a combination of the mainstream allocation policy pointing framework and an older person’s support needs assessment to do this.